adklinge1/TelegramGroupExporter/README.md

 ## Personal Note

-The project was carried out as part of the 2024 Dikehathon event and is dedicated to "זיכרון 710" organization, for the commemoration of the events of 10/7 in Israel.
+The project was carried out as part of the 2024 Dykehathon event and is dedicated to "זיכרון 710" organization, for the commemoration of the events of 10/7 in Israel.

 ## Contact